-Corporate sustainability reporting is gaining prominence across the world, with rising demands from shareholders and stakeholders for better transparency and accountability on environmental, social and governance (ESG) concerns.
+Corporate sustainability reporting is gaining prominence worldwide, driven by increasing demands from shareholders and stakeholders for improved transparency and accountability on environmental, social and governance (ESG) concerns.

-Addressing this need for the European Union, the European Commission has put forward the Corporate Sustainability Reporting Directive (CSRD).
+In response to this growing need, the European Commission has put forward the Corporate Sustainability Reporting Directive (CSRD).

-In this article, we will delve into the essential elements of CSRD, examine its key requirements, benefits and challenges.
+This article will explore the essential elements of CSRD, and examine its key requirements, benefits, and challenges.

-Small and medium-sized enterprises (SMEs) listed on the EU-regulated markets will also have to comply with CSRD but on an extended schedule.
+The CSRD will be mandatory for all large and publicly traded corporations listed on EU-regulated markets, except for micro-enterprises.
+Small and medium-sized enterprises (SMEs) listed on EU-regulated markets will also need to comply but on an extended timeline.

 Non-EU-based corporations with subsidiaries in the EU and companies with securities listed on EU-regulated markets will need to meet additional CSRD compliance requirements.